gateway4labs/labmanager/README.md

 Python 2.7 is required. **Do not use Python >= 3**

 `easy_install` and `pip` must be installed. `virtualenv` is also highly recommended.
-Firts, a couple of steps which depend on the operating system:
+First, a couple of steps which depend on the operating system:

 ### WINDOWS